 The project coordinator works with the project manager to assist and facilitate day-to-day site coordination related tasks.
-This includes coordinating with contractors, consultants, UBC service providers, and the campus community to organize street closures, building shutdowns, key access and service requests.
+This includes coordinating with contractors, consultants, UBC service providers, and the campus community – street closures, shutdowns, key access, service requests, etc.

-The communications specialist works with the project manager, facilities manager, and the client to identify and implement an appropriate communication strategy for a project.
-This includes identifying the project-specific concerns during construction, and providing timely updates, notifications, and signage for a project.
+The Communications team works with the project manager, facilities manager, and the client to identify and implement an appropriate communication strategy for a project.
+This includes identifying the project-specific concerns during construction and providing timely updates, notifications, and signage for a project.

 Facilities Managers provides customer service to the client, and specific context and history of a facility to the project manager.
 This includes supporting the client and project manager throughout the project lifecycle — assisting in identifying impacts to occupants within the building and surrounding buildings and serve as an on-going first point of contact for the client.
 Click here to learn more about Facilities Manager.

 Consultant — External